FAQs

 What are Online Project Talks and how can I join?

 Online project talks are a way to stay connected with construction progress and ask questions directly to City staff.
-These meetings are hosted every other Thursday at 11 a.m. by City of Edina Director of Engineering Chad Millner and will continue until the project is complete.
+These meetings are hosted every other Thursday at 11 a.m. by City of Edina Public Works Director & City Engineer Chad Millner and will continue until the project is complete.
 Each session includes construction updates and time for public Q&A.

 Anyone interested in the project, including residents, businesses and visitors, is welcome to attend.